NERSC/spin-recipes/httpd-rootless-with-user/README.md

   Compose or `docker run`.
 The user & group must match.
 Contrast this to the [httpd-rootless][1] image, which only needs a UserID & GroupID in the Docker Compose/`docker run`.
+* Includes modifications to obtain the client IP address from a reverse proxy, as typically implemented in Spin.

 [1]: https://github.com/NERSC/spin-recipes/tree/master/httpd-rootless